 When learners are presented with stacks of papers and some seemingly unconnected video clips, they get lost in the process.
 Presenting the content in a way that is organized and easy to follow is essential.
 A logical progression of content will help trainers and trainees alike as they go through the learning process.

-Having a clear learning path or structure for your learning content is important and selecting a learning platform that supports this should be a priority.
-Mobile-first learning platform EdApp includes a built-in playlists feature whereby you can easily lead your learners through the lessons in a certain order, similar to listening to your cultivated Spotify playlist or favorite record album.
+Having a clear elearning development path or structure for your learning design is important and selecting a learning platform that supports this should be a priority.
+Mobile-first learning management systems, EdApp, includes a built-in playlists feature whereby you can easily lead your learners through the lessons in a certain order, similar to listening to your cultivated Spotify playlist or favorite record album.